diconium/commerce-cif-graphql-integration-hybris/README.md

 * [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli/releases)

 OpenWhisk CLI must be available in your systems PATH and set up correctly to either use a local OpenWhisk installation or an Adobe I/O account.
 Try `wsk --help` to make sure it is working.

+### Configuration
+To be able to use this CIF connector you will need to provid some Hybris configurations to connect to your Hybris endpoint.
+Under [cif/common/options.json.example](cif/common/options.json.example) you will find an example json file you should use as an example.

+The example file should look something like this
+'''
+{
+  "HB_CLIENTSECRET": "<CLIENT_SECRET>",
+  "HB_CLIENTID": "<CLIENT_ID>",
+  "HB_OAUTH_PATH": "/authorizationserver/oauth/token",
+  "HB_API_HOST": "hybris.example.com",
+  "HB_API_BASE_PATH": "/occ/v2/",
+  "HB_BASESITEID": "electronics",
+  "HB_PROTOCOL": "https",
+  "HB_SECURE_BASE_MEDIA_URL": "https://hybris.example.com/yacceleratorstorefront"
+}
+'''

+You should copy the example file to an options.json file under the same path, this will be the real file that will have your configurations.
+This file is under .gitignore and should not be commited to the repository since it has client secrets.

 ### Build & Deployment